 An Adaptive Skiing Weekend

-Power Thru the Powder Weekend on February 2nd and February 3rd is one of the largest adaptive skiing and snowboarding events for people with disabilities in the Northeast.
+Power Thru the Powder Weekend is one of the largest adaptive skiing and snowboarding events for people with disabilities in the Northeast.
 A weekend filled with inspiration bringing families and incredible nonprofit organizations together will be filled with memories that will last a lifetime.

 Dollar Giving brings communities together with the vision of helping others and nonprofit organizations achieve their mission.
 In our second year as a nonprofit public charity, we are absolutely energized in the months ahead to bring our next collaborative project Power Thru the Powder to Connecticut and the Northeast.
 Made possible by STRIDE and Ski Sundown and all the coaches and volunteers donating their time and effort on the slopes, at the mountain base as well before and after the event, we are driven by the commitment of all of you.

 Through this platform you will discover our promise to an inspiring weekend of life changing moments and focus on providing all the support for our participants for what will be a positive life changing experience.
 Whether you’re a nonprofit organization, potential sponsor or just looking to volunteer with the Dollar Giving event team, join our movement today.

 We are a compassionate team of two based in Connecticut, comprised of parents, entrepreneurs, techies, weekend warriors, and givers who truly believe that the sum of many small acts can make a big impact.
 Brought together as colleagues who became friends, Dollar Giving quite simply wanted to do more to help those in need.
 Supporting the local community to do just that, we are committed to seeing just how far one dollar can go, because a little really does go a long way.
 Donate to Dollar Giving and watch your generosity grow.